matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 42) What is Hypervisor?
 Answer: A virtual machine manager.

-43) Normal Volumes versus Persistent Volumes Kubernetes?
+43) Normal Volumes versus Persistent Volumes in Kubernetes?
 Answer: Volumes allow you to persist data.
 a) Normal Volumes: Volume is attached to Pod and Pod lifecycle.
 Defined and created together with Pod.
 Repetitive and hard to administer on a global level.